gotson/komga-website/website/docs/community/podman.md

 > These quadlet files were tested with podman version 4.5.3

-Create the following quadlet file at `~/.config/containers/systemd`
+Create the following quadlet file at `~/.config/containers/systemd` and run `systemctl --user start komga.service` to start the container.

 #### komga.container
 ```